pm0kjp/lurie_geographic_2019/README.md

 * Be able to make dynamic maps using `leaflet`
 * Combine data to come up with useful visualizations

 --------

-Workshop materials for the "Mapping Geographic Data in R" workshop given by Joy Payton as part of ODSC East, held in Boston in spring 2019

 ## Scripts